 Project Site and Background

 Located in the heart of the Annandale Community Business Center (CBC) and Commercial Revitalization District (CRD), the property is a former elementary school.
 Presently, the buildings and a portion of the grounds are licensed to a community non-profit.
-The area proposed for the Annandale Park/Civic Space is smaller than one acre in size, and outlined in green and yellow in the aerial image shown below.
+The area proposed for the Annandale Park/Civic Space is under one acre in size, and outlined in green and yellow in the aerial image shown below.

-The Annandale Park/Civic Space provides an opportunity for the County and community to achieve elements of Annandale’s long-term vision in the near-term through the creative re-use of an existing asset into a public space that could function as a hybrid of a traditional neighborhood park space and a flexible “pop-up” space capable of hosting programming activities and special events.
+The Annandale Park/Civic Space provides an opportunity for the County and community to achieve elements of Annandale’s long-term vision in the near-term through the creative re-use of an existing asset into a public space that could function as a hybrid of a neighborhood park space and a flexible “pop-up” space capable of hosting programming activities and special events.
 Communities across the country are exploring the placemaking power of such projects to bring people together and contribute to the vibrancy of an area.
 These types of initiatives come in many forms and varieties; they can occur in parking lots, in existing parks or plazas, or even by recovering portions of the public right-of-way.

 Annandale is the ideal site for this project for several reasons including the County’s ownership of the property, the long-term community vision for the CBC/CRD, and community support.